6 Best Toronto Argonauts Players of All Time, Ranked

 Besides playing briefly for the Kansas City Chiefs in 1997 and the Tampa Bay Buccaneers in 1988, Clemons has been with the Argonauts as a player, head coach, and executive since 1989.

-Mitchell, a wide receiver for the team from 1997 to 2003 and for another season in 2007, he holds the record for the most receiving touchdowns all-time in Argonauts history with 74.
-Those 74 receiving touchdowns are the third-most total touchdowns in franchise history.
+Mitchell, a wide receiver for the team from 1997 to 2003 and for one additional season in 2007, holds the record for the most receiving touchdowns all time in Argonauts history with 74.
+Additionally, he ranks third in franchise history in total touchdowns with 77.

 During his time with the Argonauts, he had 15 interceptions, 25 sacks, and over 820 defensive tackles.
-He also played 205 games for the team, which is third all-time.
+He also played 205 games for the team, tied for third in team history.

 CFL Odds at BetMGM